 Environmental Dispute Resolution Program

-The program’s approach redefines the meaning of “ADR.”
-Usually thought of as an alternative to litigation, EDR Program uses the term “ADR” to mean Additional Dialogue Required – using mediation and other collaborative processes to create an opportunity for dialogue, mutual understanding, and respect in environmental and natural resource conflicts.
-This approach builds long-term relationships, produces enduring and creative on-the-ground results.
+The EDR program’s approach redefines the meaning of “ADR.”
+Usually thought of as an alternative to litigation, the EDR Program uses the term “ADR” to mean Additional Dialogue Required, using mediation and other collaborative processes to create an opportunity for dialogue, mutual understanding, and respect in environmental and natural resource conflicts.
+This approach builds long-term relationships, and produces enduring and creative on-the-ground results.

 The EDR program encompasses four general categories of activity: